Chasing Classic Cars

 Chasing Classic Cars is a US television documentary series presented by Wayne Carini of F-40 Motorsports and produced by Clint Stinchcomb.
 It looks at classic cars from all eras, focusing on finding and getting cars running, with the option of restoration and a likely sale.
 The series is aired on Motor Trend.
+The show is the most-watched car-related program in the United States, Russia, and Japan.

 The series shows the restoration and auction process, and not all projects are financially successful.
 It has featured cars which have not previously been shown in public for decades.